Karthik Srinivasan

 Do Journalists Drive Media Slant? [pdf] [ssrn

 I study the scope of a principal-agent problem in the field.
 I analyze news firms and journalists with possibly misaligned preferences over the partisan slant of content, and find that the firm's ability to exert control is limited.
 I construct a dataset that links 2,700 journalists to firms, news articles, and Twitter profiles.
 I measure article slant with a machine learning algorithm I train to identify partisan phrases.
-Using a movers design, I find firm ideology does not change the slant of a journalist’s writing.
+Using a movers design, I find that firm ideology does not change the slant of a journalist’s writing.
 In contrast, journalist ideology, estimated using the following decisions of Twitter users, is strongly correlated with article slant.

 Work In Progress